blefebvre/implementationdetails.dev/_posts/2019-08-25-cypress-gotchas-with-promises.markdown

 ---
 layout: post
-title: "Cypress (and the Electron browser) has a problem with Promises"
+title: "Avoiding issues with Promises in your Cypress E2E tests"
-summary: "Tips and tricks on avoiding issues with Promises in your Cypress E2E tests."
+summary: "Using Cypress.Promise for consistency across Chrome and the Electron browser."
-twitter_image: "url/to/twitter/image.png"
+twitter_image: "/images/cypress/promises/thumbnail.png"
-date: 2019-08-25 21:16
+date: 2019-08-26 21:56
 comments: true
-tags: [Cypress, E2E, JavaScript]
+tags: [Cypress, E2E, JavaScript, Promises]
 published: true
 ---
 Before I begin: The Cypress docs are [very clear](https://docs.cypress.io/guides/core-concepts/introduction-to-cypress.html#Commands-Are-Not-Promises) that while the Cypress API looks a lot like it's based on `Promise`'s, it actually isn't.
 There's plenty of detail about the fact that Cypress has it's own command queuing mechanism which means that — in theory — there should be no need to write your own asynchronous Promise-based code.
 Nevertheless, since many of the Cypress commands appear Promise-like, your temptation to try and `catch` an error or even write your own helper function that returns a `Promise` would be completely understandable.
-My experience with the latter is what led me to write this post, in which I'll share a simple trick for avoiding issues while using Promises from your Cypress test code.
+My experience with the latter is what led me to write this post, in which I'll share a simple trick for avoiding issues while using Promises in your Cypress test code.

 ## Background

 We use the [Cypress](https://www.cypress.io/) test framework at work for running our end-to-end tests both locally and on our continuous integration server (Jenkins).
 Aside from a touch of flakiness and some challenges with the Adobe ID login flow, Cypress has been excellent.
-That is, until I discovered that some test suites were running fine locally but being skipped altogether _yet still passing_ due to the way I had written a helper script to read from sessionStorage asynchronously, using Promises.
+That is, until I discovered that some test suites were running fine locally but being skipped altogether on Jenkins _yet still passing_ due to the way I had written a helper script to read from sessionStorage, using Promises.

 ## Why?